 We all know that moving is stressful and that is just as true if you are moving office as if you are moving house.
 Sometimes an office move is even more stressful than moving house because you have to try and keep the business running smoothly during the transition period.
 If you own a small business with few staff this can be a real headache as you likely can’t afford to bring in a 5-star office removal company so you will be doing much of the packing your self and maybe even some of the moving and heavy lifting.

-So here are some tips to try and make your office move less stressful – they won’t remove the stress entirely but they will help you to cope more easily in the lead-up to the move and on moving day by helping your prepare well in advance.
+So here are some tips from the small business experts at problogineer.com to try and make your office move less stressful – they won’t remove the stress entirely but they will help you to cope more easily in the lead-up to the move and on moving day by helping your prepare well in advance.

-Relocating a small business to new premises will affect everyone in the company – sure it is exciting, especially if the business is growing and doing well and you are moving to better premises in a better location.
+Relocating a small business to new premises will affect everyone in the company – sure it is exciting, especially if you are growing a small business and doing well and you are moving to better premises in a better location.
 But the excitement will not eliminate the stress – it will probably just add to it as their is the anxiety of taking that step up not just for the owner who has the financial (and maybe reputational risk) but also for the employees who may be wondering whether the company they enjoy working for will be the same again as it grows and develops.

-Everyone from the owners, directors, managers, IT department (or person!) and all other employees will need to get involved in the relocation of the business.
+Everyone from the owners, directors, managers, web designers, seo experts and all other employees will need to get involved in the relocation of the business.
 It may be just to pack up their own desk or it may be essential work such as setting up new servers and computer equipment at the new place for a seamless switch over.
 It may be project managing the move so that everyone knows what their roles and responsibilities and so that everything happens at the right time.

 Whatever your responsibility during the run up to the move and on the day, try and do everything that can be done in advance as soon as possible if you want to reduce the number of last minute jobs and keep calm on moving day.